-I also like the grading controls that the app offers.
+From my experience with PocketControl, I also like the grading controls that the app offers.
 On the feature I’m on right now (instagram.com/abe) we’re working in a lot of locations which are not very accessible for my cart.
 It has worked out well for me to use PocketControl to make quick contrast adjustments within the app and then further refine when I’m back at my station.

 Hunter Fairstone on his DIT Cart, using PocketControl and Silverstack

 Can you please describe briefly how you’ve tested the app?